Carmakers edge towards reprieve in £11bn car finance redress debate as litigation funder seeks fresh backing

 First banned by regulators in 2021, customers are now waking up to discretionary commissions and how they may have affected how much interest they paid [3].
 Over recent months we’ve seen a sharp increase in the number of car finance claims and PCP claims.

-Some people have contacted us about getting a car finance refund when they realise they may have overpaid in interest.
+Some people have contacted us about a car finance refund check when they realise they may have overpaid in interest.
 Others are claiming additional car finance compensation when they believe instances of car finance mis-selling occurred.

 In the coming months it will be clear whether all claims are assessed uniformly or whether an industry-wide scheme is implemented following regulator rulings.